Site Quick Links - Home - Forum - What's On - Search - F.A.Qs. - Links - Tourist - About - Contact - Full Index

 Hervines Park / Hervines Woods

 Hervines Park and Shardeloes Park were converted for farm use and the new "greens" in the newly built Woodside and Highfield Closes were turned into allotments.
-As well as the purchase of the submarine which Pete Wood mentions above (which unfortunately was never named "Amersham", the town's residents during the War raised funds to help purchase aircraft and tanks.
+As well as the purchase of the submarine which Pete Wood mentions above - which unfortunately was never named "Amersham", but was adopted and was called H M S Unbroken - the town's residents during the War raised funds to help purchase aircraft and tanks.)

 Woodside Close Toady